Professor Richard Andrews

 Richard Andrews has held professorships at the Universities of Hull, York, UCL Institute of Education and the University of East Anglia.
 He is co-series editor with Vicki Wienand of the Cambridge School Shakespeare (Cambridge University Press) which launched in a Chinese edition in 2021 via Beijing Language and Culture University Press.
 He is a Fellow of the Royal Society of Arts and an elected Fellow of the Academy of Social Sciences.
-He is a member of the All Souls Group (Oxford) on education policy and an associate of the Centre for Science and Policy at the University of Cambridge.
-Currently he acts as external examiner for the Chinese University of Hong Kong and Hong Kong University.
+He was, until recently, a member of the All Souls Group (Oxford) on education policy and is an associate of the Centre for Science and Policy at the University of Cambridge.
+Currently, he acts as external reviewer for the Chinese University of Hong Kong and was, from 2017-22, external examiner for Hong Kong University.

 MA (Oxon), PHd (Hull), PGCE (Leeds)